kbumsc

 Outreach and Networks (selected)

-• substitute member for public organisations of the Board of Ethical Trade Denmark
+• member for public organisations of the Board of Ethical Trade Denmark

 • member of the Board of the Danish Institute for Human Rights